true-async/php-true-async-rfc/basic.md

 Resource control at the top level is a useful tool for organizing applications, frameworks, and libraries.

+> Thus, the desire to abandon colored functions is the main motivation for implementing `Scope`.
+> **Colored functions** allow Scope to be avoided altogether, as each coroutine would act as a `Scope` for its children.

 #### Point of Responsibility

 The `spawn <callable>` expression allows you to create coroutines,